Colonel John Hudson became the Commander of the Omaha District, U.S. Army Corps of Engineers, July 26, 2017.

-As District Commander, Henderson oversees an annual program of more than $1 billion spread over 1,200 military construction projects in eight states, civil works projects in nine states, and environmental restoration projects in 41 states.
+As District Commander, Hudson oversees an annual program of more than $1 billion spread over 1,200 military construction projects in eight states, civil works projects in nine states, and environmental restoration projects in 41 states.

 The Omaha District team of about 1,300 professional Army Civilians and military service members operate the six main stem dams on the Missouri River and 21 tributary dams for congressionally-authorized purposes.
 Within its 700,000-square-mile boundary, the Omaha District also manages the design and construction of facilities for the Army and Air Force, coordinates the cleanup of hazardous, toxic and radioactive waste sites for the Department of Defense and the Environmental Protection Agency, and provides regulatory and real estate services that benefit the Nation.